ShawnDriscoll/diceroll/docs/source/glossary.rst

      a character string (a sequence of characters) or a binary digit string (a sequence of binary values).

-   your code
+   your own code
-     Your code is a Python program that you have already written to make calls to the ``roll()`` function.
+     Your own code is a Python program that you have already written to make calls to the ``roll()`` function.